mattwpublic/mattwpublic/README.md

 - 👋 Hi, I’m Matthew Wideman.
 - 👀 I’m interested in programming, cyber security, and computer hardware.
-- 🌱 I’m currently learning C++, shell scripting, web development, and more at my college.
+- 🌱 I’m currently learning shell scripting, web development, and more at my college.
+In my free time, I am teaching myself C++.
 - 💞️ I’m looking to collaborate on video games, bots, and software.
 - 📫 How to reach me: mwideman015 at g.ma.il d.ot com
 - 😄 Pronouns: he/him